 - Using fewer helper chemicals, such as pesticides and fertilizers

 - Providing a constant source of fresh clean water for birds

 There are many more ways to cultivate habitat by gardening or landscaping for birds on your property!
-To learn more about land stewardship for birds, visit our sister project Habitat Network, where you can map an area’s vegetation types, read articles on improving habitat, and share local knowledge with other citizen scientists near you!
-Habitat Network is dedicated to providing tools for you to make better decisions about how to manage landscapes sustainably.
-Try it out today–you can even log in with your NestWatch username and password!
+To learn more about land stewardship for birds, visit this free collection of articles by Habitat Network!
+Habitat Network created many resources to help you make better decisions about how to manage landscapes sustainably.